Ini Ellam Sugame

 Ini Ellam Sugame is a 1998 Indian Tamil-language romance film directed by A. R. Ramesh.
-The film stars Abbas, Sanghavi and Shruthi Raj, with R. Sundarrajan, Jai Ganesh and K. R. Vatsala playing supporting roles.
+The film stars Abbas, Sanghavi and Sruthi Raj, with R. Sundarrajan, Jai Ganesh and K. R. Vatsala playing supporting roles.
 It was released on 18 March 1998.

 Plot

 Aravind (Abbas) comes to Chennai to participate in a singing competition.
-During the competition, Aravind falls in love at first sight with the female spectator Nandhini (Sanghavi) so does she.
+During the competition, Aravind falls in love at first sight with the female spectator Nandhini (Sanghavi) and so does she.
 He eventually wins the first prize.
-Aravind and Nandhini want to meet each other and express their feelings.
+Aravind and Nandhini want to meet and express their feelings.

 Aravind decides to stay in Chennai to find Nandhini.
 Meanwhile, he befriends the clever Chennaite Mani (R. Sundarrajan) and his neighbour Nirmala (Shruthi Raj).

 Nandhini is the boss of an advertising company.
 Later, he is hired as a model in her company but Aravind and Nandhini don't express their love.
 With Aravind's help, Nirmala is also hired in Nandhini's company.
 Nirmala eventually falls in love with Aravind.
 What transpires later forms the crux of the story.